-Thus, in summary: 1) Usage-based billing is not fair or efficient, because carriers themselves don't pay for transport by the Byte -- they pay by the size of the dedicated line leased to transport data; 2) Usage-based billing is not a fair way to recover the costs of network upgrades, because the cost of upgrades are fixed-costs, and are efficiently recovered via fixed monthly charges; 3) Usage-based billing is not a fair way to price congestion, because it has no relation to the cause of congestion; 4) Usage-based billing is not the right way to deal with the additional "costs" imposed by "super-users."
+Thus, in summary: 1) Usage-based billing is not fair or efficient, because carriers themselves don't pay for transport by the Byte -- they pay by the size of the dedicated line leased to transport data; 2) Usage-based billing is not a fair way to recover the costs of network upgrades, because the cost of upgrades are fixed-costs, and are efficiently recovered via fixed monthly charges; 3) Usage-based billing is not a fair way to deal with the additional "costs" imposed by "super-users."
 If these congestion costs are negative congestion externalities (which is a sign the ISP might have oversold their capacity), they are not controlled very well with usage-based pricing.
-If these congestion costs are the costs incurred from upgrades to a higher monthly priced leased backhaul line, these costs are better recovered via the offering of higher speed/higher prices tiers.
+If these congestion costs are the costs are the recovered via the offering of higher speed/higher prices tiers.